Yoshomay/simon-desktop/README.md

 Create the node project\
 `npm install`

-Move into the src-tauri folder\
-`cd src-tauri/`

 Now build the project\
 `npm run tauri build`

 The .deb will be located in `/src-tauri/target/release/bundle/deb/`\
-The .rpm will be located in `/src-tauri/target/release/bundle/rpm/`\ (rpm builds are off right now) The .appimage will be located in `/src-tauri/target/release/bundle/appimage/`
+The .rpm will be located in `/src-tauri/target/release/bundle/rpm/`\ The .appimage will be located in `/src-tauri/target/release/bundle/appimage/` The portable tar.gz will be located at `src-tauri/target/release/simon-desktop`

 ## For Windows builds
 Like with the Linux builds, you have to be running Windows or something like docker or github actions

 Create the node project\
 `npm install`

-Move into the src-tauri folder\
-`cd src-tauri/`

 Now build the project\
 `npm run tauri build`

 The .exe installer will be located in `/src-tauri/target/release/bundle/nsis/`\
-The .msi installer will be located in `/src-tauri/target/release/bundle/msi/`\
-The .zip contents will be in `/src-tauri/target/release/`, just make sure to remove the `bundle` folder to remove the .msi and .exe installers.
+The portable .exe version will be located in `/src-tauri/target/release/`, only the .exe is needed.

 ## For MacOS builds